hackerb9/vt340test/charset/DECAPL.md

 century.
 See "London Convention" versus "Bosworth Convention".

 Note 2: The "OUT" character is not present in Unicode nor is it mentioned in the VAX APL manual.
-However it is in the font and mentioned online.
-The representation is actually of the letters `O`, `U`, `T` overstruck atop each other.
+However it _is_ in the font and discussed online in the APL forums.
+Normally, the representation is actually of the letters `O`, `U`, `T` overstruck atop each other, and that is the case for the VT220 version of the font, however the VT340 version has the letters written in small, non-overlapping, letters at a diagonal, similar to the graphic ␛ for Escape.

 ## Composite APL Character Set